Meridian Bioscience (NASDAQ:VIVO) Releases FY 2022 Earnings Guidance

 Meridian Bioscience (NASDAQ:VIVO – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $1.30-$1.40 for the period, compared to the consensus estimate of $1.37.
+The company provided EPS guidance of $1.30-$1.40 for the period, compared to the consensus EPS estimate of $1.37.
 The company issued revenue guidance of $330.00 million-$345.00 million, compared to the consensus revenue estimate of $337.62 million.

 About Meridian Bioscience (Get Rating)